Agent-Centric Relation Graph for Object Visual Navigation: Introduction

 In summary, this paper makes the following main points. \begin{itemize} \item We establish a horizontal object relationship in the environment and propose the Object Horizontal Relationship Graph (OHRG).
-We argue that the horizontal relationship is critical and suitable in finding the target. \item We build the relationship between the agent and the target.
-We propose the Agent-Centric Depth Relation Graph (ATDRG) by extracting depth features of the visual observations. \item We merge the above two relationships to build a two-dimensional graph that can better perceive the environment.
-Then, we feed the policy network with more informative representations. \item On the commonly used indoor navigation simulator AI2-Thor, our method outperforms the existing State-of-the-art on success rate and provides competitive results in terms of SPL. \end{itemize}
+The horizontal relationship is critical in finding the target. \item We build the relationship between the agent and objects.
+We propose the Agent-Target Distance Relationship Graph (ATDRG) by utilizing the depth map and the vertical position of the visual observations. \item We analyze the different roles of object relationships in different directions for navigation and build an Agent-Centric Relation Graph (ACRG) by merging the above relationships. \item Our method achieves new state-of-the-art accuracy on the commonly used indoor navigation simulator AI2-THOR and surpasses the existing methods by large margins.